 As an author of coming-of-age novels and the founder of a non-profit foundation focused on bringing awareness to and healing of the emotional pain of chronic illness, my spiritual practice is yet another way in which I share my heart and connect with others in order to facilitate the understanding that we are not alone.

 An intuitive empath by nature, I tap into others' energetic fields and, working alongside my spiritual guidance team, bring you messages of love, support, and learning for your life journey, bridging human and spiritual growth.
-As my own gifts have blossomed, I now work within the quantum field to bring forth channeled messages and healings for my clients.
+I work within the quantum field to bring forth directly channeled messages and healings for my clients.

 Usui Reiki 1 & 2